bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 [Module 03 Challenge](../../01-Class-Content/03-Javascript/02-Challenge)

-Specific skills students will need to implement in order to be successful:
+Specific skills students will need to implement to be successful:

 * Organizing logical operations into functions.
 * Iteration through alphanumeric characters.